 New Construction: Program participation is on pace to meet goals as of Q3.
-New home construction in Penelec continues to lag.
-Smaller builders are being targeted to supplement the lower national presence in Penelec.

 Online Audit: The Online Audit's Aclara software application was modified to allow customer to create an energy saving plan based on information entered about their home.
 The Company continues to send Energy Conservation Kits to those customers that complete an Online Audit.